MistyCommunity/Documentation/src/content/onboarding/3-ways-to-interact-with-misty/companion-app.md

 order: 2
 ---

 # {{title}}

-If you haven’t already received an email from HockeyApp or TestFlight with instructions on how to download the mobile app, please send a note to help@mistyrobotics.com and let us know which app (iOS or Android) you’d like.
+If you haven’t already received an email from HockeyApp or TestFlight with instructions on how to download the mobile app, please send a note to **help @ mistyrobotics.com** and let us know which app (iOS or Android) you’d like.

 **Note: When using the companion app, you should connect Misty to both Bluetooth and Wi-Fi.
 Keep reading for connection instructions.**